Peter Jackson: Personal life

-Jackson and his partner, Dame Fran Walsh, a New Zealand screenwriter, film producer, and lyricist, have two children, Billy (born 1995) and Katie (born 1996).
+Jackson and his collaborator, Fran Walsh, a New Zealand screenwriter, film producer, and lyricist, have two children.
 Walsh has contributed to all of Jackson's films since 1989, as co-writer since Meet the Feebles, and as producer since The Lord of the Rings: The Fellowship of the Ring.
-She won three Academy Awards in 2003, for Best Picture, Best Adapted Screenplay and Best Original Song, all for The Lord of the Rings: The Return of the King.
+She won three Academy Awards in 2003, for Best Picture, Best Adapted Screenplay and Best Original Song, for The Lord of the Rings: The Return of the King.
 She has received seven Oscar nominations.

 Jackson is an avid aviation enthusiast and owns a collection of over 40 airworthy World War I-era warbirds housed at Hood Aerodrome near Masterton, and a Gulfstream G650 in Wellington.
-Jackson also owns the original Chitty Chitty Bang Bang.
+Jackson also owns the main driving Chitty Chitty Bang Bang car that was built for the film Chitty Chitty Bang Bang.
 He is also interested in building scale models and owns a company that makes models of World War I aircraft.
 Wingnut Wings, his model making company, has stopped producing kits as of 2020; however, the future of the company is unknown.

 As well as this, Omaka Aviation Heritage Centre presents the Knights of the Sky exhibition, featuring Jackson's own collection of WW1 aircraft and artifacts.
 This story of aviation in the Great War is brought to life in sets created by the internationally acclaimed talent of WingNut Films and Weta Workshop.

-Jackson received some criticism during the 2019 Wellington City Council Elections, with his support for then-city councilor Andy Foster.
-Foster won the election against then incumbent mayor Justin Lester by 62 votes, with critics noting Jackson's public support and $30,000 of funding to Foster's election campaign being pivotal for Foster's victory.
-Both Jackson and Foster had criticized the previous city council's decision to support property development at Shelly Bay.
+Jackson received some criticism during the 2019 Wellington City Council Elections, with his support for then-city councillor Andy Foster.
+Foster won the election against the incumbent mayor Justin Lester by 62 votes, with critics noting Jackson's public support and $30,000 of funding to Foster's election campaign being pivotal for Foster's victory.
+Both Jackson and Foster had criticised the previous city council's decision to support property development at Shelly Bay.

+In 2025 Jackson and Walsh placed fifth on the NBR Rich List with an estimated net worth of $2.6b.